The Restoration of Western Orthodoxy

-However, over time, the Byzantine and Slav diaspora had difficulties understanding and accepting the Western Orthodox experience, and put pressure on the Romanian Church, leading it to curtail the missionary efforts of the Western Orthodox Christians, and forcing them to relinquish the communities they had formed in Germany, Italy, and elsewhere in Western Europe.
+However, over time, the Byzantine and Slav diaspora had difficulties understanding and accepting the Western Orthodox experience, and put pressure on the Romanian Church, leading it to curtail the missionary efforts of the Western Orthodox Christians, and forcing them to relinquish the missions and monastic communities they had formed in Germany, Italy, and elsewhere outside of France.
 Ultimately, this was not enough and the Patriarchate of Bucharest eventually severed ties with Bishop Germain and the Orthodox-Catholic Church of France in 1993.

 This led to a sad period in the history of our church and some irregularities crept in.
 Some communities remained part of the Orthodox Catholic Church of France, which became an independent church and remains so to this day, a quarter of a century later.
 Others, not wanting to exist in isolation from the wider Church and wishing to preserve their Orthodox life, joined various local churches - Serbian, Romanian, Coptic - only to find as the years went by that their Western Orthodox identity was to be suppressed to varying degrees, or even abolished altogether.

 Over the history of the various Western Rite Orthodox communities, what has been revealed is that the churches based in traditionally Orthodox lands often have great difficulty in understanding that one can profess the Orthodox Faith and still be western.
 They often confuse faith with culture and want to impose the latter by means of the former.
-Individual bishops are sometimes sympathetic to the western missionary cause but ultimately, after some years, at each attempt, the eastern churches try to abolish the restoration of Western Orthodoxy.
+Individual bishops are sometimes sympathetic to the western missionary cause but ultimately, after some years, at each attempt, driven by phyletism and the conviction that Orthodoxy must only be eastern, the eastern churches try to abolish the restoration of Western Orthodoxy.
 Our church has been no exception to receiving such treatment, and we know that other Western Rite Orthodox Christians will be very familiar with this experience.